Pastry Cream (Creme Patissiere)

 • Heavy bottom saucepan: Choose a saucepan with a heavy bottom.
 Thin-bottomed pots tend to develop hot spots that can burn the custard as it cooks.

-• Fine-mesh sieve: I prefer to press the cooked custard through a fine-mesh sieve (affiliate link) to remove any bits of egg that may have scrambled.
+• Fine-mesh sieve: I prefer to press the cooked custard through a fine-mesh sieve to remove any bits of egg that may have scrambled.
 If your pastry filling looks perfectly smooth, you can skip this step of the recipe.

 How to make pastry cream